Identification of Peer Effects with Miss-specified Peer Groups: Missing Data and Group Uncertainty: Monte-Carlo

 \section{Monte-Carlo}

-We tailor the design to the well known data on roommates at Dartmouth college studied by \cite{sacerdote01}, \cite{glaeser03} and \cite{angrist14}, among others.
+We tailor the design to the well known data on roommates at Dartmouth college studied by \cite{sacerdote01}, \cite{glaeser03} and \cite{angrist14}.
 The original data comprise 1589 freshman at Dartmouth college who were randomly assigned to dorm-rooms.
 Fifty three percent of dorm-rooms were doubles, 44 percent were triples and the remaining 3 percent were quads.
-The first part of our Monte-Carlo experiment considers what would have happened had only a random sample of these students been available.
+The first part of our Monte-Carlo experiment supposes that only a random sample of these students is available.
 The second part considers the issue of the definition of the relevant peer group, which could be the room or the floor \citep{sacerdote01,glaeser03,angrist14}.